 The seven small vertebrae that begin at the base of the skull and form the neck comprise the cervical spine.
-In between the vertebrae are intervertebral disks, which consist of a flexible outer disk and a soft, jelly-like center.
-As the disks in the spine age, they lose water content and flexibility, resulting in the collapse of the disk spaces and heights and the vertebrae move closer together.
+In between the vertebrae are intervertebral discs, which consist of a flexible outer disc and a soft, jelly-like center.
+As the discs in the spine age, they lose water content and flexibility, resulting in the collapse of the disc spaces and heights and the vertebrae move closer together.

 After discussing medical history, symptoms and general health with the DOC orthopedic specialist, he or she will conduct a thorough examination of the neck, shoulders, arms, hands, and legs.
 X-rays provide images of dense structures and show the alignment of the vertebrae.